cnabio/cnab-spec/400-claims.md

 This specification describes the CNAB Claims system.
 This is not part of the [CNAB Core](100-CNAB.md) specification, but is a specification describing how records of CNAB installations may be formatted for storage.
 Implementations of CNAB Core can meet the CNAB Core specification without implementing this specification.
 Implementations that support claims MAY state that they comply with CNAB Claims 1.0-WD.

+In CNAB, an _installation_ is a particular installed instance of a CNAB bundle.
+For example, if a CNAB bundled named `myApp` is installed in two places, we say there are _two installations of `myApp`_.

+An installation MAY change over time, as a particular bundle is installed, then upgraded.
+In CNAB, each time a mutating (destructive) operation is performed (Such as `install`, `upgrade`, or custom operations that are not read-only), the claim gets a new _revision_.
+A revision is a unique identifier that identifies the combination of an _installation_ and a modification of that installation.
+For example, when a CNAB bundle is installed, the initial installation will have an initial revision ID.
+When that installation is upgraded, it will have a new revision ID.
+How revisions are used is outside of the scope of this document, but it is safe to assume that if a revision ID has changed, one or more artifacts owned by the installation has also been changed.

-A _claim_ (or _claim receipt_) is a record of a CNAB installation.
+A _claim_ (or _claim receipt_) is a record of a CNAB _installation_.
 This specification defines the format of a claim, and describes certain necessary behaviors of a system that implements claims.

 A _host environment_ is an environment, possibly shared between multiple CNAB runtimes, that provides persistence to a CNAB configuration.
 For example, a filesystem may contain a record of claims that two different CNAB clients share.
 Or a database may contain the environment that is shared by multiple tools at different locations in the network.
 Each of these is a CNAB host environment.

 The word _claim_ was chosen because it represents the relationship between a certain CNAB host environment and the resources that were created by a CNAB runtime in that host environment.
 In this sense, an environment takes responsibility for those resources if an only if it can _claim_ them.
+A claim is an _external assertion of ownership_.
+That is, the claim itself is not "installed" into the host environment.
+It is stored separately, possibly in an entirely different location.

 The claims system is designed to satisfy the requirements of the [Bundle Runtime specification](103-bundle-runtime.md) regarding the tracking `CNAB_REVISION` and `CNAB_LAST_REVISION`.
 It also provides a description of how the state of a bundle installation may be represented.